Questions: Ivor Frank, Sir Malcolm Evans, Alexis Jay, Drusilla Sharpling (l-r)

 “The interview was written up as a report that the Cabinet Office used as the basis for a minute to the Prime Minister.”

-Sir Peter Hayman, by this time aged 66, was a long-time officer for the Secret Intelligence Service (SIS), better known as MI6 and worked under diplomatic cover.
+Sir Peter Hayman, by this time aged 66, was a long-time officer for the Secret Intelligence Service (SIS), better known as MI6, and had worked under diplomatic cover.

 He was working in Baghdad between 1959 and 1961.
 He was the UK’s high commissioner to Canada from 1970 to 1974, and is then understood to have become deputy director of MI6.